sovbiz/Cypher-Lightning-Edition/content/shipping.md

 ## Loss or Damage

-- Reporting Issues: If your order is lost or damaged during transit, please contact us immediately at :LegalMail .
+- Reporting Issues: If your order is lost or damaged during transit, please contact us immediately via our [Contact Form](/contact) .

 ## Special Instructions

-- If you have special shipping requests or instructions, please include them in your order notes or contact us directly at :LegalMail before the shipping date of your order.
+- If you have special shipping requests or instructions, please include them in your order notes or contact us directly via our [Contact Form](/contact) before the shipping date of your order.

 ## Contact Us

-For questions or concerns about your order or our Shipping Policy, please contact us at :LegalMail .
+For questions or concerns about your order or our Shipping Policy, please contact us via our [Contact Form](/contact) .
 We're here to assist you!

 ::